oddlunde/k-r-docs/development-general-setup-mac.md

 To check if the containers is running use
 `docker ps`
-This will list the containers running. copy the ID from the mongoDB container.
+This will list the containers running.
+Copy the ID from the mongoDB container.
+You need to give access to the file mongodump-koerdb for the container.
+ `docker cp mongodump-koerdb <containerID>:mongodump-koerdb`

+Next you need to interact with the container
 `docker exec -it <containerID> bash `

 To see that your inside the container, the username will change to "root@<containerID>".
 Use mongorestore with username and password to get the mongodump-koerdb file inserted into the database.
 `mongorestore -u user -p password --archive=mongodump-koerdb `

+This should end up with around 20 000 documents in the database.